 What About the Horror Stories?

-Debt collectors will often stoop to low levels in order to coax a payment out of a borrower.
+Debt collectors will often stoop to low levels to coax a payment out of a borrower.
 CNN Money reported on several collection agencies that used such scare and intimidation tactics as threatening jail time and sending Child Protective Services to the home.
 The online news magazine also revealed that one collection agency went as far as to threaten to kill a debtor’s dog.

 After investigating, CNBC found that most borrowers are busy working multiple jobs and trying to juggle child care.
 When a borrower can’t attend one of their court hearings for an unpaid debt, the debt collectors go straight to pursuing an arrest warrant.
 In many cases, an arrest warrant is issued.